Many of you that know me have heard me talk about Shastaland, but not everyone knows the backstory. Here it is.

-And then I saw an ad on Craigslist through a realtor.
+And then in late June I saw an ad on Craigslist through a realtor.
 It was for three 20-acre parcels in Cadillac, only about 6 miles from my buddy's hunting camp and the public-land hills I had been successfully gun hunting for the last several years.
 The parcels were on a paved road and all backed up to thousands of acres of federal property open to the public and very near some great fishing lakes and rivers.
-The land was a mix of young pines, berry bushes, hardwoods, open areas thick with ferns and cedar swamps.
+The land was a mix of young pines, berry bushes, hardwoods, open areas thick with ferns, and cedar swamps.
 I was intrigued.
 Owning my own business allowed some flexibility in my schedule so I ditched work, hopped in the car and made the drive.
 I had an old pair of shorts in the backseat (in case of emergency) and a pair of sandals.
 I quickly changed out of my work clothes and started to walk the property.
 It was interesting.
 It felt right.
 An older tree stand in the hardwoods confirmed that someone had, at some point, deemed this area worth hunting.
 I saw tracks in the softer areas – both deer and bear and then I jumped a doe and her fawn.
 I was hooked.
 I knew this was it.
-I got home that night, my legs covered in scratches from my shorts-and-sandal adventure that day, and had a little explaining to do with my wife.
+Returning home that night, my legs covered in scratches from my shorts-and-sandal adventure that day, I had a little explaining to do with my wife.